François Brousse: Innovative facets of François Brousse's thought

-Studies on Astronomy
+Studies on astronomy

 In 1940 In La Cosmogonie des Pa Koua (The Cosmogony of Pakuas), Liou Tse Houa pictures the existence of a planet called "Proserpine" about 6 billion miles from the Sun, beyond Pluto.
 In May 1948, François Brousse wrote an article in the magazine Destins (Paris, No. 27) called "Pluton et les planètes transplutoniennes" (Pluto and the Transplutonian Planets) in which he suggests the existence of four transplutonian planets : Proserpine, Minerva, Juno and Vesta.
 This hypothesis is based on the law of Camille Flammarion : "All periodic comets have their aphelion neighboring the orbit of a planet."
 [Flammarion C., Astronomie Populaire (Popular Astronomy), Book IV, Ch.
 IX].

 The above astronomical discoveries made these two seekers partially correct because a celestial body filed under the name "2003 UB 313" or "Xena" was discovered in 2005 by the American Michael Brown from negatives dating from 2003 (Jean-François Augereau, "Le système solaire s'enrichit de trois nouvelles planetes, (The Solar System Finds Three New Planets)" newspaper Le Monde, Paris, August 18, 2006).

 In 1955, four subsequent articles by Brousse appeared in L’Indépendant (Perpignan): "L’astronomie des origines à nos jours," (Original Astronomy in our Times) a wide fresco of astronomical discoveries and "À la recherche de mondes nouveaux"(Seeking New Worlds) where he developed his own hypotheses.

 Furthermore, Brousse was not indifferent to news of UFOs that the press diffused between 1952 and 1954.
 More than fifteen articles on the subject appeared in the newspaper L’Indépendant.
 "Non identified flying objects, as the Americans say, furrowed our atmosphere before the noses of officials.
 This significant event shook up the people."
 (Brousse, "Soucoupes volantes à travers les âges", (Flying Saucers Throughout the Ages) newspaper Midi Libre, Perpignan, January 4, 1955).
 In his article, he considers life on Mars as plausible : "Is there life on Mars?
 Why not ?"
 (Newspaper L’Indépendant Perpignan, November 30, 1954).
-The possibility of life on another planet in our solar system is approached in La Lune fille et mère de la Terre (The Moon, Daughter and Mother of the Earth with advanced explanations to understand the mysterious lunar relief (magazine Sources Vives, Perpignan, No. 5, April 1958).
+The possibility of life on another planet in the Solar System is approached in La Lune fille et mère de la Terre (The Moon, Daughter and Mother of the Earth with advanced explanations to understand the mysterious lunar relief (magazine Sources Vives, Perpignan, No. 5, April 1958).

 In 1958, still following the law of Flammarion, Brousse enlarged the planetary family with two "trônes de ténèbres" (seats of darkness), Bacchus and Hercules, respectively 33.9 and 79.5 billion miles from the Sun (magazine Agni, Perpignan, No. 18, Winter 1958).
 With flourishing growth, in 1960, he suggested the existence of a new planet named "Flora" 18.6 billion miles from the Sun in his book De Pythagore à Camille Flammarion (From Pythagoras to Camille Flammarion) (magazine Sources Vives, Perpignan, No. 14, Winter 1960).
 The text builds on his previous writings and follows a hypothesis developed in 1952 by the Italian seismologist Bendandi.